leonardothehuman/libretro-doublecherryGB/README.md

 Thanks to
 - Shonumi for doing the research and technical documentation for Gameboy and many peripherals/accessories/add-ons  https://shonumi.github.io/index.html
 - PSYRaven for the netpacket api and davidgf for his implemtation on gpSP
-- Ninoh-Fox for his work Koriki cfw
+- Ninoh-Fox for his work on Koriki cfw
 - GIGO and Hii for making TGBDual and the libretro port

 ![](/screenshots/Faceball%202000.png)